TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

 > 2) The audio amplifier and speaker shall be able to output at a minimum frequency range of 100Hz-17Khz.

-[//]: # "As explained in the constraints section, the range that a human ear can hear is 20Hz-20Khz.
+[//]: # (As explained in the constraints section), the range that a human ear can hear is 20Hz-20Khz.
 With this in mind it is imperative that the amplifier and speaker are able to output at a substantial portion of this range."
 The OWS-5716TA-4C speaker has an operating range of 100Hz-20Khz [8] and the pmod AMP2 has an operating range of 20Hz-20Khz [3].
 Both of these specifications fit the constraint and will allow the output system to account for the wide range of potential sounds that will come through the wall.

 > 3) The speaker shall have a minimum input impedance 4Ω